zipvilization/Zipvilization/world/solumworld/index.md

 → **[Burn](/smart-contract/burn/)**

-### Where can we inspect Colonists and Territories more closely?
+### Where do we move from broad world exploration into local Territory?

 → **[SolumView](/world/solumview/)**